arcangelo7/issues/README.md

 ```
 **issue:label**

-The label 'Deposit' must be added to the issue.
+The label 'deposit' must be added to the issue.

 **next steps**

-OpenCitations will then injest the deposits once a week and mark the issues as 'Done'.
-The deposits could also be rejected by marking the issues as 'Rejected'.
+OpenCitations will then injest the deposits once a week and mark the issues as 'done'.
+The deposits could also be rejected by marking the issues as 'rejected'.

 **history and provenance**